Computer Science

 CSCI 205.
 Software Engineering and Design.
 1 Credit.

-Offered Either Fall or Spring; Lecture hours:3,Lab:2
+Offered Both Fall and Spring; Lecture hours:3,Lab:2

 Fundamentals of software design and software engineering.
 Students will participate in large-scale, team-based software development project.
 Prerequisite: CSCI 204 or permission of the instructor.